marcuzgabriel/react-native-reanimated-skeleton/README.md

 1. Ensure you have this script https://github.com/marcuzgabriel/react-native-reanimated-skeleton/tree/main/packages/expo/scripts
-2. Make sure it is added to the package.json within scripts `postinstall`.
-Please see example: https://github.com/marcuzgabriel/react-native-reanimated-skeleton/tree/main/packages/expo
+2. Make sure postinstall is added to the package.json.
+Please see example: https://github.com/marcuzgabriel/react-native-reanimated-skeleton/blob/main/packages/expo/package.json
+3. npm install and rerun the app

 ### Examples